Fraud Blocker

 PEI Sawing

-Sawing PEI (Ultem) involves cutting large sheets or blocks of the material into smaller, more manageable pieces.
-A high-speed carbide blade is typically used to achieve clean cuts.
-Sawing is an effective method for preparing Ultem stock for further machining operations, though care must be taken to manage heat buildup during the cutting process to prevent material degradation.
+Sawing PEI (Ultem) is the action of cutting large sheets or blocks of the material into smaller, more usable pieces.
+Generally, a high-speed carbide blade is employed in order to achieve clean cuts.
+Sawing as a method proves to be beneficial when it comes to preparing Ultem stock for other machining operations, however, care should be taken in the form of heat management during the cutting operation so that the material does not deteriorate.

 PEI Drilling